Topological interaction of neutrino with photon in the magnetic field -- Electroweak Hall effect: Anomalous neutrino-photon interaction

-The coefficient $G_{\nu,\gamma}$, similarly to the normal Hall effect and the quantum Hall effect in two-dimensional semi-conductors \cite{klitzing,ishikawa}, is a topological invariant satisfying a low energy theorem, and remains the same in systems of disorders at finite-temperature.
+The coefficient $G_{\nu,\gamma}$, similar to the normal Hall and quantum Hall effects in two-dimensional semi-conductors \cite{klitzing,ishikawa}, is a topologically invariant and satisfies a low energy theorem and remains the same in systems of disorders at finite-temperatures.
 The filling-factor $\nu^{(4)}$ is written in a manifestly Lorentz invariant expression

 where $n^{\mu}=(1,0,0,0)$ in the rest system.